rule

 Text 25-26

-'What pious deeds did he, this unclean, condemned and lowly mendicant, deprived of all prosperity in the world, perform to be served with reverence by the Spiritual Master of the Three worlds, the abode of S'rî.
-Sitting on her bed embraced He him as an elder brother leaving aside the goddess!'
+'What pious deeds performed he, this unclean, condemned and lowly mendicant deprived of all prosperity in the world, to be served with reverence by the Spiritual Master of the Three Worlds who is the abode of S'rī.
+Sitting on her bed embraced He him as an older brother leaving aside the goddess!'
 (Vedabase)

 Text 27

+Taking hold of each other's hands, oh King, they discussed the charming topics of the past when they together lived in the school of their spiritual master [see 10.45: 31-32].

 Taking hold of each other's hands, o King, they discussed the topics of the past in which they together lived in the school of their spiritual master [see 10.45: 31-32].

-Taking hold of each other's hands, o King, they discussed the topics of the past they sat together in the school of their spiritual master [see 10.45: 31-32].
 (Vedabase)

 Text 28

-The Supreme Lord said: 'O brahmin, after the guru received his remuneration from you and, o knower of the dharma, you returned, did you marry a suitable wife or not?
+The Supreme Lord said: 'Oh brahmin, after the guru received his remuneration from you and you returned [home] oh knower of the dharma, did you marry a suitable wife or not?

 The Supreme Lord said: 'O brahmin, after the guru received his remuneration from you and, o knower of the dharma, you returned, did you marry a suitable wife or not?
 (Vedabase)